A chef prepares a dish at a food stall with a green neon sign, "Kusina Filipina." Stacks of plates and utensils are in view.

 Chica’s Chicken

 Be sure to order some drinks before trying Chica’s Chicken’s famous Nashville-style spicy fried chicken.
-Run by husband-and-wife team Matt and Carolyn, this restaurant’s unique mixture of dry-brined chicken and in-house spice blend has created irresistible hot chicken that some call the best fried chicken in Toronto.
+Run by husband-and-wife team Matt and Carolyn, this restaurant’s unique combination of dry-brined chicken and in-house spice blend has created irresistible hot chicken that some consider the best fried chicken in Toronto.

 The average person can handle the mild and medium heat chicken pieces on the Chica’s Chicken menu, while spice lovers can go for the higher tiers spiced up with ghost peppers and Carolina Reapers.
 The chicken is locally sourced from grain-fed, free-run Ontario farms and is 100% halal.